ua-data7/introllms/docs/chatgpt_prompts.md

     Example can use `GPT-3.5-Turbo` or `GPT-4`

+???
+Abstract "Talk to Dead Scientists"

+    Try to ask a question with and without Internet access enabled:

+    ```markdown
+    I want you to respond as though you are the mathematician Benoit Mandelbrot

+    Explain the relationship of lacunarity and fractal dimension for a self-affine series

+    Show your results using mathematical equations in LaTeX or MathJax style format
+    ```
+    Again, there is no guarantee that the results ChatGPT provides are factual, but it does greatly improve the odds that they are relevant to the prompt.
+Most importantly, these extensions provide citations for their results, allowing you to research the results yourself.

 #### **Tasks**

 Prompts which return informative responses to questions like "What is ..." or "How does ..."